rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 [Who Did More Good?
 By Ryan, that good goy](https://archive.is/GXQAb)

-The meaning of word that binds us legally are unknown to most unbottered to look and, believed by many...if all believes is evil, we can see the problem.
+The meaning of word that binds us legally (LEGALESE) are unknown to most unbottered to look and, believed by many...if all believes is evil, we can see the problem.
 We ought to fight our own evil tendencies as a duty, each and every moment of concisouness.
 Otherwise we are no better then what we despise the most, and reflect has self haterd instead of self respect.
+Look up the Legal Definission in order to have the LEGAL DEFINISSION of the word, otherwise you are not looking at the ACCURATE thing you are trying to define.

 The contracts and use of signature for everyday purpose is loaded with immplication that are beyond you, but they are not hidden.
 It is your responsonsability to break the programing and maintain good thinking.